 Note again that the seal designations are arbitrary, and with few exceptions do not represent a temporal order.
 The discussion below is arranged in the order the seals appear in the illustrations above.

 Seal A: Major seal A is known only as a primary seal.
 The first documented use of seal A on a newly published woodblock print is 100 Series design 15 published in December 1929, and the last is Fan Series design 110-3 published in June 1934.
-All examples of seal A on new woodblock print designs are believed to have been carved within the Seal A Period which extended from late 1929 through the third quarter of 1933.
+All examples of seal A on new woodblock print designs are believed to have been carved within the Seal A Period which extended from perhaps as early as 1928 through the third quarter of 1933.
 Seal A is the predominate seal in edition I of the 100 Series (81 of 100 total designs), and occurs also in the early designs of the Fan Series (30 of 180) and edition I of the 36 Series (6 of 36).
 Seal A was also used on a few edition II reprints of 100 Series designs subsequent to the Seal A Period, as well as on at least one edition III reprint.
-Seal A is also found on three undated paintings presumably created during this same period.
-On one of these paintings seal A is a dual marking with seal S, one of only two examples of Rakusan using two primary seals.
-Minor seals within the Seal A Period include seal H, probably also seal I, and seal S.
+Seal A is found on at least three original paintings created around this same period, one of which is dated to late 1928.
+On another of these paintings seal A is a dual marking with seal S, one of only two examples of Rakusan using two primary seals.
+Minor seals within the Seal A Period include seal H (and probably also seal I), seal S, and seal D. Subperiods within the Seal A Period include at least those for seal F and seal G.

 Seal B: The first documented uses of major seal B on woodblock prints are seven Fan Series designs and all three 36 Series designs published in installment three of those series in May 1934.
 The last documented use on a new woodblock print is on souvenir print SP1 in early 1947.
 Seal B is the predominate seal in edition I of the 36 Series (21 of 36 total designs), and occurs also in the later-carved designs of the Fan Series (36 of 180).
 All examples of seal B on new woodblock prints are believed to have been carved within the Seal B Period which extended from the beginning of the second quarter of 1934 through the final closure of the Rakusan studio in 1955.
 Seal B is also the most used seal on original paintings which were created during this period with currently twenty-three known examples.
 Seal B appears on most later edition 100 Series reprints, including all edition III examples and almost all later edition 36 Series reprints.
 Except for a very few examples of secondary use of seal B with souvenir prints, seal B is always a primary seal.

 Seal B2: Major seal B is made up of two square subparts.
 Minor seal B2 is the lower half of seal B used as an independent seal.
 Since seal B2 is known only from four winter card woodblock prints, it probably represents an attempt to scale down seal B for smaller format use.
-Seal B2 is first documented on the two winter cards from 1937, and the other two cards are undated but believed also to be prior to World War II.
+Seal B2 is first documented on the two winter cards from 1937, and last used for edition II of winter card "WC5" after World War II.

 Rakusan revived seal C as a secondary addendum placed within the image area on a single set of 100 Series prints between the late 1930s and the immediate postwar period.
 On these copies a secondary seal C has been added near a corner margin to otherwise normal edition I and edition II prints which already had primary signature and seal markings.